-Those who are dealing with the crises created by natural disaster need more than news coverage—they need insurance coverage.
+As you know, summer months tend to get a little weird in terms of weather, with hurricanes and floods becoming common in certain parts of the country.
+Those who are dealing with the crises created by natural disasters need more than just breaking news coverage—they need insurance coverage.
 There are significant risks presented by natural disasters, which not only threaten homes and businesses but also endanger the health and lives of people in their paths.

 Nowhere is the value of insurance more apparent than with natural disasters.
 But consumers must make decisions on important issues in order to insure their homes and possessions from the financial risk of hurricanes and floods: